Rampagy/astar/README.md

     python -m pip install requirements.txt

 ## Building

-Type the folowing command in the base folder of this project:
+To build use the folowing command in the base folder of this project:

+    scons -j128

+To clean the build files use the following command:

-    scons
+    scons -c